5ide6urnslab/iRobotCreate2/README.md

 An example project is provided in the **/example/** folder.

 #### Create 2 DJ Turntable I
 This example "iRobotCreate2WithROS" is the phonograph using iRobot Create 2.
 The iRobot Create 2 is rotated and plays the music of LP Record.
-Please see below for the production manual.
+Please see below for the production manual "DJ Turntable".

 http://www.irobot.com/About-iRobot/STEM/Create-2/Projects.aspx